Accounting for Community

 A partnership between The Architectural League and Urban Design Forum, New City Critics aims to drive change in the culture of criticism.

-In 2022, Urban Design Forum and The Architectural League launched a fellowship program to empower new, fearless, and diverse voices to challenge the ways we understand, design, and build our cities.
-The fellowship supports the development of critics from underrepresented backgrounds through guest lectures and workshops, research guidance, networking, and production of new critical projects on a dedicated platform.
+New City Critics is a fellowship program that empowers new, fearless, and diverse voices to challenge the ways we understand, design, and build our cities.
+A partnership between Urban Design Forum and The Architectural League, the fellowship supports the development of critics from underrepresented backgrounds through guest lectures and workshops, research guidance, networking, and the production of new writing on a dedicated platform on Urban Omnibus.
 Through published work and other channels, the fellowship encourages a more expansive conversation on the future of cities.

 Sign up to receive updates from New City Critics on the Urban Omnibus newsletter here.